Hayley Vaughan: Storylines

-However, Mateo decided to play double agent and while working for Proteus also try to smoke him out and turn him into the police.
+However, Mateo decided to play double agent and while working for Proteus also try to smoke him out and turn him in to the police.
 Simone Torres played the part of Mateo's mistress in order to throw Proteus off of what was really going on – Mateo was trying to crack the drug lord's inner-ring of advisors in order to take him down.
 Simone, however, developed real feelings for Mateo and at one point planted a legitimate kiss on her partner.
 Simone felt badly and apologized profusely to both Mateo and Hayley.

 Hayley was able to forgive Simone's transgression, saying that she understood that Mateo was quite handsome.
 Mateo was jailed for a short time because federal agent Chris Stamp thought it was the only way to keep Mateo safe from Proteus.
 Simone leaked details of the Proteus investigation to what she believed was a publisher.
 As it turned out, the "publisher" was really someone working for Proteus – whose identity was revealed as Vanessa Cortlandt.
 Simone's leak resulted in a sniper gunning down Chris Stamp.
 Mateo was furious with Simone and ordered her to stay clear of him and his family.
 Vanessa suffered a nervous breakdown of sorts and was kept under guard at the hospital.
 Now free from the drug trafficking, Mateo and Hayley were able to return to the more important things in life – like raising their son.

 Life took an unexpected turn in late 2002 when Hayley was told that there was an interest in syndicating her Wave talk show.
 Hayley didn't want to take the job offer because it would mean relocating to California.
 She and Mateo bickered back and forth for a bit before eventually agreeing to leave Pine Valley.

 Hayley returned to Pine Valley in January 2010 to film a documentary about the small town, which had just been named "The Best Town In America" by the Atlantic Press.
 Hayley reconnected with her loved ones and friends.
 She explained that she'd missed her Uncle Stuart's funeral because she'd been in a remote region of Australia at the time working.
 She also revealed that her children were growing up fast.
 Enzo was a teenager and Max had been sent to a boarding school in Utah because he'd started hanging out with the wrong crowd and butting heads with Mateo.
 Hayley did a bit of head butting of her own: she strongly disapproved of her father's new wife, Annie Chandler.